coreylevine2000/hw-9-ReadMe-Generator/README.md

-ReadMe Generator

 Issue:
-Hello, and thank you for using ReadMe Generator.
-ReadMe Generator was created to assist in the issue with Save time.
-This applicaton was created for the primary use by saving time by premaking a ReadMe file.
+Hello, and thank you for using .  was created to assist in the issue with .
+This applicaton was created for the primary use by .

 Table of Contents: